replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

       * `PATH_TO_LICENSE_FILE` with the path in your local directory to your unique license YAML file.
 The admin console automatically installs the license file provided.
       * `PATH_TO_CONFIGVALUES_FILE` with the path in your local directory to the ConfigValues YAML file where your application configuration values are defined.
 For more information about the ConfigValues file, see [About the ConfigValues File](#config-values) below.

+1. <PortForwardStep/>

-## Installing in an Air Gap Environment
+## Automate Air Gap Installations

-To use the kots CLI to install in an air gap environment:
+To automate the installation of the app manager and an application in an air gap environment:

 1. Push admin console images to a private registry using the  `kubectl kots admin-console push-images` command.
 For more information, see [Air Gap Installation in Existing Clusters](installing-existing-cluster-airgapped).